radicalDilettante/expired-waynechi.dev/posts/immutability_object_freeze_doesnt_always_freeze.md

 | --------------------------- |
 | { name : ~~'choi'~~ 'kim' } |

-however, does work in different way.
-I assigned one variable, which is assigned an object, to other variable, then I changed one of that.
-It affects other variables as well.
+It, however, does work in different way for an object to copy.
+I assigned one variable, o1, which is assigned an object, to other variable, o2.
+I changed one of them, then it affects other variables as well.
 Object is reference type value, so both variable reference same object with same memory address.

 ---